sxzz/tsdown/docs/reference/cli.md

 ## `[...files]`

 Specify entry files as command arguments.
 This is equivalent to setting the `entry` option in the configuration file.
+For example:

 ```bash
 tsdown src/index.ts src/util.ts
 ```

+This will bundle `src/index.ts` and `src/util.ts` as separate entry points.
+See the [Entry](../guide/entry.md) documentation for more details.

 ## `-c, --config <filename>`